 If the salad seems a little dry after it’s been in the fridge overnight, toss in a few tablespoons – up to a ¼ cup – of olive oil when you check the seasonings.

-Additions and substitutions: Fresh mozzarella can be found in lots of different sizes – from the large balls you might slice for pizza or caprese salad to tiny little perline or pearl-sized balls.
+Fresh mozzarella can be found in lots of different sizes – from the large balls, you might slice for pizza or Caprese salad to tiny little perline or pearl-sized balls.

 I recommend buying ciliegine mozzarella (the size of cherries) to keep the ingredients all roughly the same size.
 If you can’t find fresh, you can substitute pre-packaged mozzarella chopped into 1/2-inch cubes.